MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/dbmovement-operations.md

 [!include [banner](../includes/private-preview-banner.md)]

-This topic describes the operations available as part of the Database Movement features in Lifecycle Services (LCS).
+This topic describes the operations that are available as part of the Database Movement features in Lifecycle Services (LCS).

 ## Sandbox refresh
 When refreshing a production environment to a sandbox environment, or a sandbox environment to another sandbox environment, there are certain elements of the database that are not copied over to the target environment.
 These elements include:
-* Email addresses in the LogisticsElectronicAddress table
+* Email addresses in the LogisticsElectronicAddress table.
-* Batch Job History in the BatchJobHistory, BatchHistory, and BatchConstraintHistory tables
+* Batch job history in the BatchJobHistory, BatchHistory, and BatchConstraintHistory tables.
-* SMTP Password in the SysEmailSMTPPassword table
+* SMTP password in the SysEmailSMTPPassword table.
-* SMTP Relay Server in the SysEmailParameters table
+* SMTP Relay server in the SysEmailParameters table.
-* Print Management Settings in the PrintMgmtSettings and PrintMgmtDocInstance tables
+* Print Management settings in the PrintMgmtSettings and PrintMgmtDocInstance tables.
-* Environment-specific records in the SysServerConfig, SysServerSessions, SysCorpNetPrinters, SysClientSessions, BatchServerConfig, BatchServerGroup tables
+* Environment-specific records in the SysServerConfig, SysServerSessions, SysCorpNetPrinters, SysClientSessions, BatchServerConfig, and BatchServerGroup tables.
-* Document attachments in the DocuValue table
+* Document attachments in the DocuValue table.
-* All users except for the administrator are disabled
+* All users except for the administrator are disabled.
-* All batch jobs are set to Withhold status
+* All batch jobs are set to Withhold status.

 ## Import
 When importing a database backup in to a sandbox environment, there are certain activities which must be performed.
 These include:
-* Ensure Email capabilities are properly reconfigured or disabled, per your requirements
+* Ensure email capabilities are properly reconfigured or disabled, per your requirements.
-* AOS servers are added back to required batch groups
+* AOS servers are added back to required batch groups.
-* System Help and task guides are reconnected
+* System Help and Task guides are reconnected.
-* Batch jobs are set to Waiting status
+* Batch jobs are set to Waiting status.
-* Users are re-enabled
+* Users are re-enabled.

 ## Export
 When exporting a database backup from an environment, there are certain elements of the database that are not exported in the backup file.
 These elements include:
-* Email addresses in the LogisticsElectronicAddress table
+* Email addresses in the LogisticsElectronicAddress table.
-* Batch Job History in the BatchJobHistory, BatchHistory, and BatchConstraintHistory Tables
+* Batch job history in the BatchJobHistory, BatchHistory, and BatchConstraintHistory tables.
-* SMTP Password in the SysEmailSMTPPassword table
+* SMTP password in the SysEmailSMTPPassword table.
-* SMTP Relay Server in the SysEmailParameters table
+* SMTP Relay server in the SysEmailParameters table.
-* Print Management Settings in the PrintMgmtSettings and PrintMgmtDocInstance tables
+* Print Management settings in the PrintMgmtSettings and PrintMgmtDocInstance tables.
-* Environment-specific records in the SysServerConfig, SysServerSessions, SysCorpNetPrinters, SysClientSessions, BatchServerConfig, BatchServerGroup tables
+* Environment-specific records in the SysServerConfig, SysServerSessions, SysCorpNetPrinters, SysClientSessions, BatchServerConfig, and BatchServerGroup tables.
-* Document attachments in the DocuValue table
+* Document attachments in the DocuValue table.
-* All users except for the administrator are disabled
+* All users except for the administrator are disabled.
-* All batch jobs are set to Withhold status
+* All batch jobs are set to Withhold status.